Carson Sobolewski

 prof_pic.jpg

 I received my B.S. in Computer Engineering from the University of Florida, where I was advised by Dr. Ivan Ruchkin and Dr. Domenic Forte in the Trustworthy Engineered Autonomy (TEA) Lab and Florida Institute for National Security (FINS), respectively.
-During my undergraduate, I participated in the University Scholars and AI Scholars programs, and worked under Dr. Navid Azizan at MIT LIDS through the MIT Summer Research Program (MSRP).
+During my undergraduate, I participated in the UF University Scholars and AI Scholars programs, and worked with Dr. Navid Azizan at MIT LIDS through the MIT Summer Research Program (MSRP).

 My research interests lie in creating autonomous systems that are robust, reliable, and intelligent.
 More specifically, I strive to develop robotic systems capable of robust, high-level, long-horizon planning in complex, human-rich environments.